antirez/linenoise/README.markdown

 Linenoise has direct support for persisting the history into an history file.
 The functions `linenoiseHistorySave` and `linenoiseHistoryLoad` do just that.
 Both functions return -1 on error and 0 on success.
+You can also use `linenoiseHistoryPrivSave` to no group nor world access when creating a new history file.

 ## Completion